 Guidelines: Governance of Intentional Community

-Governance of intentional community means how you make decisions and who gets to participate.
-Agreements need to be decided in detail to hold all group members accountable to each other.
+Governance means how you make decisions and who gets to participate.
+Agreements by founders of residential intentional community need to be decided in detail to hold all group members accountable to each other.
 In order to stick together and feel that the situation is mostly fair, you have to agree on how to decide and who decides.
 The topic of governance needs to be discussed so that your group can get clarity on what processes you’ll use and when.
-If your expectation is equitable or egalitarian outcomes, those don’t simply emerge because of good intentions.
+If your expectation is to achieve equitable or egalitarian outcomes, those don’t simply emerge because of good intentions.
 Those are based on following processes that take into account the complexity of human nature.
-You have a better chance of success trying out some of those that others have refined over decades, rather than thinking you’re going to reinvent the wheel and somehow succeed in a project that so many have given up on.
+You have a better chance of success trying out some of the processes that others have refined over decades, rather than thinking you’re going to reinvent the wheel and somehow succeed in a project that so many have given up on.

 Governance Process

 It may be that crucial long-lasting decisions are decided with a formal procedure of governance, while day-to-day less impactful decisions are made using simple conversation and reciprocity norms.
 It is important to be clear and upfront about the reality of the situation.
 For example, while IC-enthusiasts tend to favor egalitarian governance, there are often valid reasons to have an autocracy.
 In general, the people who have placed their credit or wealth on the line have more to lose, so they may feel it necessary to share power gradually as trust and buy-in of others increases.
 At the same time, most intentional communities are based on a shared interest in exploring governance styles that deviate from the norms of autocratic business leadership and from the democratic winners-and-losers outcome.
-If there is no shared decision-making and sharing the benefits of what is created together, the community is unlikely to attract people invested in full contribution.
+If there is no shared decision-making and no shared benefits of what is created together, the founders are unlikely to attract people willing to make a full contribution.

 We would love to simply tell you which is the most successful for governance of intentional community.
 Geoph Kozeny lived in six communities over 15 years then visited 300 to interview members and ex-members about what works.
 His response about what governance works: “Whatever the members wholeheartedly believe in” (Fellowship for Intentional Communities, 2014, p.
 3).
 That said, sociocracy has gained popularity in more sizeable communities.
 Sociocracy benefits organization by dividing up decision-making into small groups.
 Your founder’s group will likely initially meet altogether, but you can use sociocracy meeting guidelines if you believe this system would serve your larger community well in the long run.